Africa Finance

 Debt Financing in 2019

-Software Group is a global technology company that specializes in digital banking and integration solutions for the financial sector.
-With nine main offices located in countries such as Australia, Bulgaria, Egypt, Ghana, India, Kenya, Mexico, the Philippines, and the USA, the company serves a diverse international client base.
-It employs a team of experienced professionals known for managing complex financial development projects.
-Software Group focuses on providing delivery channels and integration tools tailored to various financial institutions, including microfinance institutions, savings groups, credit unions, banks, telecom operators, and fintech companies.
+Software Group is a global technology company that specializes in digital banking and integration solutions tailored for the financial sector.
+With a presence in nine countries, including Australia, Bulgaria, Egypt, Ghana, India, Kenya, Mexico, the Philippines, and the USA, the company employs a skilled team renowned for managing complex financial development projects.
+Software Group focuses on providing innovative delivery channels and integration tools to a diverse clientele, particularly microfinance institutions, savings groups, credit unions, banks, telecom companies, and fintech firms.
 The company is committed to delivering high-quality, transparent, and affordable products and services that facilitate digital transformation, enhance outreach, and improve operational efficiency for its clients.

 Telkom Kenya